 There’s something in the water, and brewers love it.
 Anchorage’s glacial water flows to taps all over the city, and local brewers know it makes the best starting ingredient for brews from pilsners to porters and everything in between.
 Anchorage’s brew scene traces back to the mid ‘90s, and the last few years have seen more growth.
-With about 9 breweries in Anchorage proper and more than 30 statewide pouring in Anchorage, Anchorage is the place to be for Alaska beer.
+With nearly a dozen breweries in Anchorage proper and more than 30 statewide pouring in Anchorage, Anchorage is the place to be for Alaska beer.

 Anchorage Beers and Breweries

 Midnight Sun Brewing Company has been brewing beer since 1995.
 The flagship Sockeye Red IPA leads a list of more than a dozen seasonal, experimental and specialty brews in LOFT, the restaurant and tasting room of their south Anchorage location.
 A great menu of local food stands alongside their winning roster of brews.
 There is a free brewery tour every Thursday at 6 p.m.

 Glacier BrewHouse brews old-world style, featuring cask-conditioned ales and oak-aged beers, rotating seasonal brews and a barleywine called Big Woody, which has taken home top honors at prestigious festivals.
 Look up in the restaurant, and the ceiling might remind you of a barrel.
 Look down and you might imagine the vast, below-ground store room of concoctions that will one day end up in your glass.